What are the sinuses?

 How can I tell if my acute sinusitis is caused by viruses of bacteria?

 Acute viral sinusitis is likely if you have been sick less than 10 days and are not getting worse while acute bacterial sinusitis is more likely when you do not improve at all within 10 days of getting sick or when you get worse within 10 days after beginning to get better.
 It is important to know the cause because sinusitis is treated differently based on cause.
 Acute viral sinusitis does not benefit from antibiotics, for example.
-It is important to come in to your ENT office to get checked out to find out for sure.
+It is important to see your sinus specialist to get checked out to find out for sure.